7 mins read

 Instead of feeling small, I whispered a quick prayer:

-“Lord, help me to be genuinely happy for my sister.
-Help me to celebrate her blessings as evidence that You are still in the neighborhood, performing miracles.
+“Lord, help me to be genuinely happy for others.
+Help me to celebrate their blessings as evidence that You are still in the neighborhood, performing miracles.
 And Lord, about my car — You heard those brakes, right?”

 That night, as I reflected, I felt the urge to fast.
 Not because I was in trouble or wanted something urgent, but because I sensed God was doing heart surgery on me — removing jealousy, insecurity, and fear, and replacing them with faith, joy, and contentment.

-The next morning, as I prepared to leave the house, I thought about my sister again.
-She had just moved into a new house, and I wanted to bless her with a gift.
-Yet, a tiny thought sneaked in: She’s never even invited you.
-Others have gone to see her new house, but not you.
+The next morning, as I prepared to leave the house, I thought about a family member who had recently moved into a new home.
+I wanted to bless her with a gift.
+Yet a tiny thought sneaked in: Others have already visited.
+You haven’t been invited.

 That thought could have easily turned into bitterness, but instead, I chose love.
-I decided to buy her a housewarming gift anyway — not because she invited me, but because I wanted to sow joy, not jealousy.
+I decided to buy a housewarming gift anyway — not because there had been an invitation, but because I wanted to sow joy, not jealousy.

 Little did I know, God was preparing a surprise that would make me laugh out loud at His timing.

-On my first stop that day, I passed by Bridgestone, one of those places you go to when your car’s noises start forming worship songs of their own.
-I hadn’t even parked properly when a gentleman, wearing a branded cap and an even brighter smile, walked up to me.
+On my first stop that day, I passed by a tyre and service center — one of those places you go to when your car’s noises start forming worship songs of their own.
+I hadn’t even parked properly when a gentleman walked up to me.

 He handed me an envelope.
-Inside was a KSh 3,000 gift voucher for car service, 5% discount on their products, a hat, and a notebook.
+Inside was a KSh 3,000 gift voucher for car service, a discount on products, a cap, and a notebook.

 I just stood there in awe, laughing.
 I couldn’t help but whisper, “God, You’re too much!”